eliranwong/toolmate/package/toolmate/docs/Tool Descriptions.md

 `@remove_image_background` Remove image background (Requirements: 'filepath')

 `@repos` Search the 'repos' category for online information.

+`@save_memory` Use this function if I mention something which you think would be useful in the future and should be saved as a memory.
+Saved memories will allow you to retrieve snippets of past conversations when needed.
+(Requirements: 'memory', 'title', 'type', 'tags')

 `@science` Search the 'science' category for online information.